nfcpy/nfcpy/docs/examples/handover-test.rst

    should answer within 1 second and if it doesn't the client may assume a processing error.

+.. option:: --recv-miu INT

+   Set the maximum information unit size for inbound LLCP packets on the data link connection between the server and the remote client.
+   This value is transmitted with the CC PDU to the remote client.

+.. option:: --recv-buf INT

+   Set the receive window size for inbound LLCP packets on the data link connection between the server and the remote client.
+This value is transmitted with the CC PDU to the remote client.

 .. option:: --quirks

    This option causes the handover test server to try support